mmtar96/horary-genetic-algorithm/Readme.txt

 It is a basic algorithm without much margin of execution since it is implemented in a very vertical way, but I believe that the power of this type of tools can be observed.

 Can you apply this kind of algorithms in differents problem to get a solucion easier.
+This code is only an example to implement it.